ONSdigital/gptables/docs/how_to/custom_theme.md

     Refer to the Releasing statistics in spreadsheets [guidance](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) and consider user needs regarding accessiblity before adjusting the formatting.

-The sample code can be run from thes [examples](https://github.com/ONSdigital/gptables/tree/main/gptables/examples) folder.
+The sample code can be run from the [examples](https://github.com/ONSdigital/gptables/tree/main/gptables/examples) folder.

 ## Global formatting